Streaming your jam on Twitch

 There are two elements to this - managing your own jam stream, and broadcasting on the GGJ central stream.

 If you do stream, be careful you don't reveal the theme until the time is right!
+Maybe even turn it off for a moment or pass a "break/informational" while revealing the Theme.
+This also goes for your Jammers and what they say out loud.

 Setting up a stream for your jam site

 If you have the internet bandwidth and the equipment, it is worth setting up a stream for your site, so that others from around the world can check in to see how you are doing.
-See just below for the technical requirements.
+See below for the technical requirements.

 Technical requirements